ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 ### 1. Definition

 AWS Direct Connect establishes a private physical network connection that bypasses the public internet, enabling predictable latency and higher throughput.
+It is a private, dedicated physical network link between your on-premises data center and AWS.

 ### 2. Use-Cases